Ultimate WORK Emotion Wheel Guide

 Buy your 19″ Work Emotion CR Ultimate Kiwami’s here

 Our comment: A true legend!
 The CR Ultimate is quite possibly the most popular wheel in the Emotion range and is the next evolution of the much-loved CR Kai which is now discontinued.
 Bringing a stunning design at an extremely reasonable price, it’s easy to see why.
 This is the single piece option for the CR-2P’s above.

 These are available in super-deep concave offsets and big widths.
 If you need to go even wider, the CR-2P or CR-3P will be perfect for your needs.

 Our comment: Another classic rim in the Emotion range with a design based on the original XD9.
 The D9R features a 9-spoke design and is extremely popular in the drift scene.
 These are available in deep dish styles for those cars that can run lower offsets.

 Buy your 17″ Work Emotion M8R’s here |

 Buy your 18″ Work Emotion M8R’s here |

 Our comment: M8R features a deep, tapered spoke with an awesome looking 8-mesh styling structure.
 A timeless classic which looks incredible on a huge variety of cars, and isn’t as common as some of the other options.

-Buy your 18″ Work Emotion RS Alpha here
+- Purchase link: Buy your Work Emotion RS Alpha here

 Our comment: The RS Alpha are one of the newest and rarest wheels in the Emotion range.
 Looking for something a little bit different?
 This race-orientated bargain may well be perfect for your needs!